isamathr/myfootballanalytics/README.md

     team_analysis.analyze_team()
 ```

-1. Copy 'run.py' from above and paste it at a convenient directory.
+1. Copy the above python code and paste it within a file named 'run.py'
+2. Save it at a convenient directory

    Note:
    - If you installed the tool via pip, the location of 'run.py' file is not important.
-   - If you downloaded tool from github, it is recommended to paste 'run.py' within the same directory (a level above myfootballanalytics directory)
+   - If you downloaded the tool from github, it is recommended to paste 'run.py' within the same directory (a level above myfootballanalytics directory)
 3. Modify 'run.py' based on your needs
 4. Run 'run.py' using python3